 But often, I see situations where I think people should assert themselves more, not less.
-Not everyone.
-Some people could benefit from being more deferential.
+Certainly not everyone — some people could benefit from being more deferential.
 But a lot of the people I go shoulder-to-shoulder with in their struggles and concerns would do well to trust themselves more, believe more in themselves, speak more boldly, apologize less.

-Here’s the problem.
+Here's the problem.
 It kind of is.
-Self-assertion isn’t easy in Christian culture.
+Self-assertion isn't easy in Christian culture; the doctrine (both from the pulpit and over tea) explicitly teaches the opposite.
 A lot of people feel guilty just for filling their own space, let alone defending it.
 To tell people like these to be meek is like telling water to work on being wet.

-As a result, the meekness credo ends up getting practiced by exactly the wrong people.
-Those who should be asserting themselves more internalize the message of meekness and think, “Even when it hurts me, I should yield,” which they do at their own expense, and at the expense of the good.
-Meanwhile, those in the habit of taking more than they should, the ones who should be giving up their will and yielding themselves to the Way, feel the convenient power vacuum and get all the more assertive, at the expense of the meek, at the expense of the good.
+And so, fun side-effect, the meekness credo ends up getting practiced by exactly the wrong people.
+Those who should be asserting themselves more internalize the message of meekness and think, "Even when it hurts me, I should yield," which they do at their own expense, and at the expense of the good.
+Meanwhile, those in the habit of taking more than they should, the ones who should be loosening their will and yielding themselves to the Way, feel the convenient power vacuum and get all the more assertive, at the expense of the meek, at the expense of the good.

 So, while there is good to be gained in following this edict rightly, I'm concerned that by making it a comprehensive Christian instruction, we've only equipped the already-powerful to take advantage of those they already control.

-Blessed are the meek and all, but there’s a difference between “meek” and “powerless.”
+Blessed are the meek and all, but there's a difference between meek and powerless.
 Jesus was in full possession of his power.
-Today’s under-asserted people, those being trampled on by the controlling and the entitled, aren’t being Christlike.
-They’re being abused.
+Today's under-asserted people, those being trampled on by the controlling and entitled, aren't being Christlike (insofar as that goes).
+They're being abused.

-Anyway, these monkeys decided to be animals that were also more than animals, to teach each other rhymes and try to fathom the universe.
+Anyway, these monkeys decided* to be animals that were also more than animals, to teach each other rhymes, weave linen, and try to fathom the universe, among other things.
 They began to walk upright, think thoughts and put them into words.
 They decided to become like God.